asacamano/K2/java/core/README.md

 # K2 Implemenation API - com.google.k2.internal

-K2 is extremely modular - this is one of the
-[main goals](https://github.com/google/K2/wiki/What-is-K2) of the K2 project.
-That modularity is demonstrated by the layout of the code under com.google.k2.internal:
+K2's internal code is all organized in packages under com.google.k2.internal.
+The following sections describe how K2 is structured internally.

-## K2 core objects
+## K2 core cryptographic objects

 The basic logic of K2 is that data is wrapped to provide protection.
 That protection is described as a set of SecurityPropertys.
 These property are used to create the Wrapper object that performs